-End Option 2
+End Option 3

-End LOAD FOLLOWING template.
+END LOAD FOLLOWING template.

 Include in BLOCK and SLICE/BLOCK templates:

-Option 2: If customer has any existing Consumer-Owned Resources, delete the following at contract offer.
-If applicable, BPA will include the following as of September 30, 2026 if customer has Consumer-Owned Resources serving On-Site Consumer Load.
+Option 3: If customer has any existing Consumer-Owned Resources, delete the following at contract offer.
+If applicable, BPA will include the following as of September 30, 2026, if customer has Consumer-Owned Resources serving On-Site Consumer Load.
 Complete sections (1)(A) and (B) below for each resource.

 Pursuant to section 3.6 of the body of this Agreement, all of «Customer Name»’s Consumer-Owned Resources serving On-Site Consumer Load are listed below.